 Research Interests: Chemistry and nutrition of dietary fats.
 Functions and actions of lactation and milk in food and nutrition.
 Metabolomics as assessment of diet and metabolic regulation.

-Research Interests: Sensory determinants of food intake; food preferences; sensory properties and acceptability of foods and beverages; psychophysics of fats and oils.
+Research Interests: Sensory strategies for dietary change; sensory determinants of food intake; food preferences; sensory properties and acceptability of foods and beverages.

 Dr. Hackman's research addresses the role of nutritional and botanical supplements for enhancement of human health and performance.
 His current studies explore the role of fruits, nuts and unique botanical extracts on vascular function and inflammation.